lh728/Spring-Boot-React-Project/README.md

 # Spring-Boot-React-Project
-SpringBoot + React + Maven + Docker + Spring Data + AWS RDS + Beanstalk + Git + Slack + Unit Testing
+Java + SpringBoot + React + Maven + Docker + Spring Data + AWS RDS + Beanstalk + Git + Unit Testing

-To use Maven to automatically package front-end files for static display.
+This project is a basic student management system that displays student information using React and Java, allowing for addition operations.
+Key features include environment configuration and management using Docker, AWS, and Beanstalk.

 ### Version Description